calvin-cs262-fall2021-teamE/Service/README.md

-This is based on https://cs.calvin.edu/courses/cs/262/kvlinden/09is/homework.html

-This is the data service fo the Monoloply application with updated join query and updated client for the mobile application to read that data.
+This repository contains the upgraded Monopoly data service used in Homework 3.

 a.